wrightaprilm/wrightaprilm.github.io/content/ttu.md

+Title: Texas Tech Bootcamp
+Date: 2014-08-30 10:20
+Category: Python
+Slug: TTU-swc
+Authors: April Wright, Eric Bruning

 #Texas Tech Bootcamp

-This last weekend, John Fonner and I taught a bootcamp for scientists in [Texas Tech's](http://www.ttu.edu/) [Atmospheric Science](http://www.atmo.ttu.edu/index.php) group.
+This last weekend, John Fonner and I taught a [Software Carpentry](http://software-carpentry.org/) bootcamp for scientists in [Texas Tech's](http://www.ttu.edu/) [Atmospheric Science](http://www.atmo.ttu.edu/index.php) group.
+I've brought on board [Eric Bruning](http://www.atmo.ttu.edu/bruning/) to discuss what worked and didn't in the workshop.
+Overall, evaluations have been really good.
+But we're all our own worst critics, so, vamanos!

 ##What worked:

-+ Lots of skilled helpers: [Eric Bruning's](http://www.atmo.ttu.edu/bruning/) crew, Vanna Sullivan, Tony Reinhart and Aaron Hill all know their stuff, which meant learners weren't waiting long for help.
++ Lots of skilled helpers: Eric's crew, Vanna Sullivan, Tony Reinhart and Aaron Hill all know their stuff, which meant learners weren't waiting long for help.

 + Online resources: We put up most of our material [online](https://github.com/wrightaprilm/TTU).
 We had a lot of intermediate and advanced students, but also some novices.
 This is a tricky balance: we don't want students to be bored, but we don't want to lose the novice tail.
 At various points, when looking at people's screens, I could see more advanced learners working on testing out supplementary materials.